-Once the cremation is complete, we?ll transfer all organic bone fragments from the cremation chamber into a stainless steel cooling pan.
-We?ll also remove any remaining metal items.
-These items may include metal from clothing, hip joints, bridge work, etc. Once the chamber is clear, we?ll place the remaining bone fragments into the temporary or permanent urn you select.
+Once the cremation is complete, we will transfer all organic bone fragments from the cremation chamber into a stainless steel cooling pan.
+We will also remove any remaining metal items.
+These items may include metal from clothing, hip joints, bridge work, etc. Once the chamber is clear, we will place the remaining bone fragments into the temporary or permanent urn you select.

 We can place the cremated remains in a cardboard container at no charge to you.
 If you prefer, we can place the remains in an urn of your choice.
 We offer a large selection of urns available for purchase.